cepsdev/machines4ceps/README.md

 #### __A basic state machine__: Notation

-Our first version of the depicted state machine is (the lacking __ANY_KEY__ transitions will be added in the following section):
+Here comes our very first version of the depicted state machine:

 ```bash
 kind Event;